mritchielab/stPipe/README.md

 remotes::install_github("mritchielab/stPipe")
 ```

 The sample data is downsampled from a 10X Visium mouse spleen sample (Sample 709).
 It is a probe-based, FFPE tissue dataset generated from paired-end FASTQ files.
-The data can be downloaded from [Zenodo](https://zenodo.org/records/14920583), and a detailed sample description is available in the [SpatialBench paper](https://www.biorxiv.org/content/10.1101/2024.03.13.584910v1.abstract).
+The data can be downloaded from [Zenodo](https://zenodo.org/records/14920583), and a detailed sample description is available in the [SpatialBenchVisium paper by Du *et al.* (2025) Genome Biol 26:77](https://doi.org/10.1186/s13059-025-03543-4).

 Sample HTML report for demo data can be found [here](https://github.com/YangXuuu/demo_data_stPipe/blob/main/report.html).